j-zunino/resume/main.typ

     - A *Twitter Deck*-style web app for Reddit that lets users monitor multiple Subreddits in a dynamic grid layout
     - Built with *React*, *Tailwind CSS*, and *TypeScript*, and deployed via Vercel
-    - Fetches and displays subreddit posts data using *Reddit API*, with direct link to the original post
+    - Fetches and displays Subreddit posts data using *Reddit API*, with direct link to the original post
     - Features a Reddit-inspired UI with light/dark mode toggle ]